Director, Propulsion Technologies & Energy Infrastructure

 Center for Automotive Research

-Brett Smith is the Assistant Director of the Manufacturing, Engineering, and Technology Group and Co-Director of the CAR Management Briefing Seminars at the Center for Automotive Research (CAR).
+Brett Smith is the Director of the Propulsion Technologies & Energy Infrastructure Group.
 He joined CAR in 2000 after 12 years at the University of Michigan’s Office for the Study of Automotive Transportation (OSAT).

 During his career, Brett’s research has spanned many critical aspects of the automotive industry.
 He has been deeply involved in research on vehicle and component manufacturing; materials forecasting; product development and analysis; supplier–manufacturer relations; technology development; facility location analysis; and human resource and talent issues.
 Brett was also active as a labor educator for 15 years.